Plans/strategy | Date: 15/05/2020 | Ministry of Foreign Affairs

 In 2018, the Norwegian government launched a new development programme to combat marine litter and microplastics.
 The programme is intended to contribute to Sustainable Development Goal (SDG) 14.1 which states that by 2025, the world should prevent and significantly reduce marine pollution of all kinds.

 The Government of Norway will spend 1,6 billion NOK (approx. 200 mill.
-USD) on the development program to combat marine litter and microplastics in the period 2019 to 2022.
+USD) on the development programme to combat marine litter and microplastics in the period 2019 to 2022.

 The main objective of the Norwegian development program to combat marine litter and microplastics is to prevent and greatly reduce the extent of marine litter from large sources in developing countries.